-The Master Programme in Sustainable Management offers a comprehensive curriculum designed to prepare you to promote sustainability in business or other organisations throughout your future career.
-Through in-depth studies where organisational issues are put in greater context, you'll learn how you can lead firms in contributing to a more sustainable world.
-With a strong focus on academic writing, the programme also provides a good foundation for continuing into doctoral studies.
+The Master's Programme in Sustainable Management prepares you to work with sustainability in your future career.
+Through in-depth studies where organisational issues are put in a greater context, you will study the possibility for organisations to contribute and transition to a more sustainable world.
+With a strong focus on core academic practices, such as reading and writing, the programme also provides a good foundation for continuing doctoral studies.

 Why this programme?